Visual Philosophy

 Atmospheric landscape photograph with a restrained visual tone

-The portfolio problem
+The portfolio paradox

 Minimal landscape with restrained color